 This website provides information about getting health insurance under the Affordable Care Act (ACA), including:

 - how to sign up for a plan

 - how to get help if you need it.

 To begin, keep in mind these key points about health insurance in Rhode Island:

-To find out more, including ways you might still get covered, see What Happens If I Missed the Rhode Island Obamacare Enrollment Deadline?
+In addition to job or income loss, many other qualifying events may make you eligible for a SEP.
+To learn more, see What Happens If I Missed the Rhode Island Obamacare Enrollment Deadline?

-In addition, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in Rhode Island.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in Rhode Island if your income is very low.

 For more information, see Ways to Save Money on Obamacare in Rhode Island.

 4. For 2022, you'll find the same insurers in the Rhode Island marketplace and average premium increases are low.

 The Rhode Island Office of the Health Insurance Commissioner held down cost increases for 2022.
 Blue Cross Blue Shield of Rhode Island requested a 3.1% average increase and was held to just 0.1%.
 Neighborhood Health Plan of Rhode Island requested an average increase of 8.5% and was approved for just 3.5%.
 The new premium subsidies discussed above should cover these cost increases (and more) for most people purchasing insurance through Health Source RI.